Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 If you asked any group of men how they respond to a very masculine woman, one who is clearly not living in that energy, it’s almost like a repelling force.
 But when you have a very feminine woman, even in the business context, you put a very feminine woman in the board room, it’s magnetic.
 All guys know this.
 The draw of a woman who is truly living in the feminine and who has that freedom we were talking about earlier is very hard to resist.

-You can have a whole group of stereotypically strong men easing out the palm of their hand.
+You can have a whole group of stereotypically strong men eating out of the palm of your hand.
 They will do anything for you.
 And you talk about these energies, and the problem is that most people, again, on the condition of stress, societal expectation, or otherwise, don’t actually live in those energies.
 I think the adjectives that we talked about are absolutely fantastic.

 The way I think about it is that, as you mentioned, David Deida talks about the masculine is about breaking through barriers in the search for freedom, the release into emptiness I think is a classical bit of a yang, the idea that as long — if I can just overcome my barrier, I will be released into that void.
 For the feminine energy, it’s the complete opposite.
 It’s about filling up.
 It’s about opening up and allowing yourself to be filled up.

 Obviously, I don’t actually know why, it is the way it is.
-You can draw a biological conclusion to try to argue why it is that sort of traditional, masculine energy wants to be the penetrating force, and the feminine is the receiving.
+You can draw a biological conclusion to try to argue why it is that sort of traditional, masculine energy wants to be the penetrating force if you will, and the feminine is the receiving.

 David: Pretty obvious, Henry.